All posts

 1. Use red rectangles for "the broken thing"

 Adopt one annotation style for "this is the bug" and use it consistently.
-Color 1 (red) plus the rectangle tool (R).
+Click the Red swatch plus the rectangle tool (R).
 Every bug repro you file has the same visual signal.

 Why it matters: the engineer who reads the issue knows what to look at without reading the description.
 Half of bug-report friction is the engineer not understanding what part of the screenshot matters.

-For "do this, then this, then this" repros, drop step markers (S) on each interaction point in a single capture.
+For "do this, then this, then this" repros, drop step numbers (N) on each interaction point in a single capture.
 One image, four numbered clicks, way easier to follow than four separate screenshots with text descriptions.

 The numbered circles auto-increment as you drop them — no manual numbering.